-• Reduced reliability or interference of delivery of essential electricity to customers
+- Reduced reliability or interference of delivery of essential electricity to customers - Increased safety risks to the public, to private and public property, and to a variety of environmental resources

-• Increased safety risks to the public, to private and public property, and to a variety of natural resources Vegetation management crews will use existing roads to bring vehicles and equipment close to the work areas.
 Vehicles will remain on those existing roads, and trees will be accessed on foot.
-Access will be along California State Highway 1 and county and private roads.
+Access will be along California State Highway 1, county roads, and private roads.
 Some locations will require access roads and footpaths, and some will require foot access via PG&E right of ways.
 Equipment will include hand tools, chippers, and lift trucks.
 There will be no ground disturbance.
-Herbicide will be applied on stumps from tree species that have the ability to re-sprout from the base (Attachment 15).
+Herbicide will be applied on stumps of tree species that have the ability to re-sprout from the base.
 The emergency permit was issued on July 19, 2021 and will become null and void at the end of sixty (60) days.
 Prior to expiration of the Emergency Permit, the applicant is required to submit a standard Coastal Development Permit application for the work authorized by this permit.